 Agency tips and precautions

 There are hundreds of agencies in Singapore, each with their own services and reputation.
 If you are not sure where to start, the Ministry of Manpower has a directory that will help sift through accredited agencies.
-Agencies tend to hide their fees, but the average cost is reported to be around S$1,100.
+Agencies tend to hide their fees, but the average cost is reported to be around S$2,000 and can rise up to S$3,000 depending on the agency and your circumstances.
 The fee includes work permit and immigration paperwork, interviews, training and transportation for your domestic helper.
 Agencies will also charge your FDW with something called the "placement fee", which she will be responsible for either through a loan or by getting it taken out of her salary.
 According to the MOM rules, the placement fee should be no more than 2 months of your domestic helpers's salary.

 When you search for your domestic worker, you should consider agencies that have an above average retention rate (% of FDWs who stay with their employer for over a year) and placement volume (number of work permits an agency has applied for).
 You should also make sure the agency's transfer rate (domestic workers who have transferred more than three times to different employers within a year) is as low as possible.
 Making sure those things are checked off during your search will help you find a reputable agency that delivers quality service.